rasheeddo/GYEMS-Servo/README.md

 # GYEMS Servo Motor

-This servo is a brushless dc servo motor, which communicating via RS485.
+This servo is a brushless servo motor, which communicating via RS485.
 The servo is controlled by sending a data packt according to the desired control mode.
-For more detail about this product, please check on "servo motor instruction" file.
+For more detail about this product, please check on "RMD-L Servo Motor Manual V1.2 -EN" file.

-This project, I made an Arduino library to communicate with "RMD-L-70 15" serie.
-So if you are using a MCU as Arduino or equivalent controller, please feel free to modify and adjust to your application.
+This project, I made an Arduino library to communicate with "RMD-L" series.
+So if you are using an MCU as Arduino or equivalent controller, please feel free to modify and adjust to your application.

 ![](images/servo.png)